myersm0/cathedrals/docs/DEVELOPMENT.md

 ## Embeddings

-Stored in `vec_chunks`, a sqlite-vec `vec0` virtual table with cosine distance metric.
-The table is created lazily on the first `what-was-said embed` run, with the embedding dimension detected from the model's response.
+Chunk embeddings are stored in `vec_chunks`, claim embeddings in `vec_claims` — both sqlite-vec `vec0` virtual tables with cosine distance metric.
+Tables are created lazily on the first `what-was-said embed` run, with the embedding dimension detected from the model's response.

 **Generate**: `what-was-said embed [--limit N] [--embed-model MODEL]`

+The embed command processes chunks first, then claims, with separate progress reporting for each.

 **Default model**: qwen3-embedding:8b via Ollama

 **Search**: KNN via sqlite-vec's `WHERE embedding MATCH ?
 AND k = ?` syntax.
 Sublinear in collection size.
+Chunk search and claim search are independent queries against their respective tables.

 ## Key Design Decisions